codelv/enaml-web/README.md

 Because enaml-web is generating a dom, you can use websockets and some js to manipulate the dom to do data binding between the client to server.

+The dom can be shared per user or per session making it easy to create collaborative pages or they can be unique to each page.

 ![Data binding](https://github.com/frmdstryr/enaml-web/blob/master/docs/data-binding.gif?raw=true)